Ek Mahal Ho Sapno Ka (TV series): Plot

-The story revolves around the life of a Gujarati business tycoon, Purushottam Nanavati, who is the head of his joint family of four married sons.
+The story revolves around a Gujarati business tycoon, Purushottam Nanavati, who is the head of his joint family of four married sons.
 It focuses on the trials & tribulations that a joint family faces, whether it is due to the family members' separation or their union.
 In addition, it shows how the family members find ways to cope with these differences.